 Marty Kressler has been married and divorced many times.
 His current girlfriend has her heart set on being Mrs. Kressler.
 She’s started managing many of his affairs and had him switch financial advisors.
 Marty is a bit self-centered and doesn’t want to be alone.
 Marty ends up in rehab for his heroin habit, an action that was executed by Gail.
 Although he’s been supporting both of his adult daughters, he eventually adjusts his will to leave his assets to Gail, giving in to her pressure.
 He intends to later change it but dies while travelling in Rome, before he has a chance to make the changes.

 Janine and Amanda are Marty’s only children.
-He raised them after his wife Pam commited suicide.
+He raised them after his wife Pam died from suicide.
 Amanda was twelve and Janine fifteen at the time.

 Amanda is a divorcee raising two girls.
 She and Janine have been competing since childhood.
 Janine sees her as the prettier sister, even though she was the one who was cast into a television show.
 The sisters are not close and are barely cordial.
 However, when Amanda needs someone to mind her girls while she goes on a strip, she asks Janine for help.